Lucca-mito/pybr-journal/README.md

 1. Transpile the whole Python source of the standard library to pybr.
 This would avoid syntax errors in the standard library because the source would now be written in legal pybr.
 2. Compile the whole Python source of the standard library (everything in `Lib/`) to `.pyc` using unmodified Python.
 This would avoid syntax errors in the standard library because it would no longer consist of source code, but of precompiled code (which is the same for Python and pybr).

-Both fixes above sound intractable (especially the first one), and probably aren't long-term solutions since the standard library changes *very often*.
+Both fixes above sound intractable (especially the first one), and probably aren't long-term solutions since additive changes are made to the standard library *very often*.
 So new plan: instead of turning the Python interpreter into a pybr interpreter, internally convert pybr source to Python AST and execute the AST (either with an internal custom Python install or with user's install; both approaches have pros and cons).
 One big plus side of this new plan is that pbybr–Python interop should be trivial once I get pybr to work.

 Looked into `Python/compile.c`.
 Not useful: it compiles AST, but what I'm worried about is getting to the AST.